HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

     <img src="/static/images/2019/07_Performance/fig2.png" aria-labelledby="fig2-caption" width="600">
   </a>
   <div id="fig2-caption" class="visually-hidden">Bar chart showing that 13% of websites have fast FCP, 66% have moderate FCP, and 20% have slow FCP.</div>
   <figcaption>Figure 2.
-Distribution of websites labelled as having fast, moderate, or slow FCP.</figcaption>
+Distribution of websites labeled as having fast, moderate, or slow FCP.</figcaption>
 </figure>

 The results in Figure 2 show that only 13% of websites are considered fast.
 This is a sign that there is still a lot of room for improvement, but many websites are painting meaningful content quickly and consistently.
 Two thirds of websites have moderate FCP experiences.